ashkantaravati/schedule-transformer/README.md

 ## Current Stage
 `.html` file is stored locally and doesn't contain other table tags.
-JSON response is wrote to a `result.json` file locally and is served with GET.
+JSON response is wrote to a `result.json` file locally and is served with GET."ctl00_ContentPlaceHolder1_grdWeeklyPlan""ctl00_ContentPlaceHolder1_grdWeeklyPlan"